Skip Ribbon Commands

 Finding Mental Health Care for Your Child

 Over the past few years, they've had to adjust to ever-changing routines and expectations at home, at school and in their in-person and online interactions.
-It has become even more important for parents to be aware of their children's internal struggles and know how to get help.
+It has become even more important for parents and caregivers to be aware of their children's mental and emotional needs and know how to support them.

 • Changes in sleep pattern, appetite, social activity and personality (easily becomes tearful, angry, or frustrated)